ji-podhead/DevOps/cheatsheets.md

 This is required if you want to make sure not to loose your connection (like ssh) since your physical network interface will be the slave of the ovs-bridge.<br>
 You cant have duplicated IP's on different Interfaces at the same time.<br>
 So if you use your main NIC as both your Management- and Data Network, you need to delete & flush its IP, as well as setting it to 0.0.0.0/0.<br>
 Thats why you can loose your ssh connection and it might require you to access the machine directly.
+However i wrote a script and [Ansible Collection](https://galaxy.ansible.com/ui/repo/published/ji_podhead/ovs_bridge/)

  #### install the requirements